This project management tool helps me be more organized than I’ve been in my entire life!

 In terms of pricing, ClickUp is really affordable and there’s a decent free plan too.

-There you have it – that’s how I use ONE tool to manage my business, team and personal life.
+So there you have it – that’s how I use ONE tool to manage my business, team and personal life.

 Hopefully now you can see how ClickUp can be used for everything from time management and productivity, to content planning and organization.